Fees

 More information can be found here.

-The College may offer bursaries to families experiencing severe short-term financial difficulties.
-Due to limited funds being available for bursaries, not all debtor account holders who apply for Bursary Assistance will be successful.
+The College may offer fee assistance (bursaries) to families experiencing severe short-term financial difficulties.
+Due to limited funds being available, not all debtor account holders who apply for fee assistance will be successful.

-Debtor account holders with a genuine need who would like to be considered for Bursary Assistance should complete a Bursary Assistance Application Form, which can be requested by emailing: finance@sedacollege.nt.edu.au
+College Fee Account Holders with a genuine need who would like to be considered for fee assistance should complete a Fee Assistance Application Form, which can be requested by emailing: finance@sedacollege.nt.edu.au

 Family Tax Benefit